dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/camera-enhancer-v3.0.0.md

 **Parameters**

-`Keep`: If set to `true`, the frame will be kept in the video buffer.
+`Keep` If set to `true`, the frame will be kept in the video buffer.
 Otherwise, it will be removed from the video buffer.

 **Return Value**